 If you search online and call different companies I guess you might get a $5,000 quote, a $75,000 quote, and many more in between, for the same layout.
 Generally, our kitchens are in $20,000-$25,000 range for mid-grade materials, and about $30,000-$35,000 for High-end ones, but ofc it depends on the size and style.

 Why is that?

 Lets take painted doors for instance.
 Did you know that it can be painted with 10$ Amazon spray gun and a pancake compressor or with $1000 professorial spray gun with a special $5000 pump for the best results?
 Or the finish itself, pre-cat, post-cat, convention varnish, they all off-gassing for weeks after painting, releasing formaldehyde gasses into your home.
-For a couple of hunder $ more I would rather buy a top-quality European pain that 100% safe to use and deliver much better results than standard paints.
-Surprisingly, the majority of finishing shops and cabinetmakers use inferior CV or pre-cat, and don`t want to experiment with new paints.
+For a couple of hunder $ more I would rather buy a top-quality European paint that's 100% safe to use and that's deliver much better results than standard paints.

 And there are hundreds of little details like that.
 To craft the best product we just use the best materials available.
 As do many High-quality cabinetmakers, like Downsview kitchens, Bulthaup, and many others.

 There two main types of kitchen cabinets: